Estimating the Personality of White-Box Language Models: Preliminaries

 \section{Preliminaries}

-In this section, we discuss the Big Five personality traits and our hypothesis for quantifying traits of language models and their corresponding training datasets.
-We further elaborate on the Zero-shot classifier (ZSC) and the language models analyzed in our study.
+In this section, we discuss the Big Five factors and introduce our hypothesis for quantifying these traits in language models and their corresponding training datasets.
+We also describe the Zero-shot classifier (ZSC) and provide details about the various language models we have analyzed in our study.